-The Lyon Gallo-Roman Tombs (Tombeaux Gallo-Romain) are three reconstructed ancient burial chambers displayed at Place Eugène-Wernert.
+The Lyon Gallo-Roman Tombs (Tombeaux Gallo-Romain) are 3 reconstructed ancient burial chambers displayed at Place Eugène-Wernert in Lyon, France.

-Today, these ancient tombs are an interesting site and, in places, the original inscriptions giving details about the occupants of the tombs can be seen.
+Today, these ancient tombs remain a fascinating site which, in places, the original inscriptions giving details about the occupants of the tombs can be seen.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.